 Petit-Lac-Touladi: generally open year-round during the week (contact the park in off-season to confirm that the Visitors Centre is open)

-Cost$9.25/adult, free for children (under 18); additional fees apply for equipment rentals and some discovery activities.
-You must purchase a daily access pass online before you visit a national park: www.sepaq.com/parksaccess
+Cost$9.55/adult, free for children (under 18); additional fees apply for equipment rentals and some discovery activities.
+Purchasing your daily access pass online in advance is highly recommended: sepaq.com/parksaccess

 - Childrens playground

 From Highway 85/185, take exit 40 towards Squatec and then Route 232 East.
 At the entrance to the municipality of Squatec, follow the signs to the park.
 The Visitors Centre is about 10 km (6 mi.) farther along the road.

 From Highway 85/185, take exit 12.
 Follow the signs to Route 295 North.
 Continue driving to the village of Lots-Renversés, then turn left towards Saint-Juste-sur-le-Lac.
 Follow the signs to the park.
 The Visitors Centre is about 4 km (2.5 mi.) farther along the road.

 In the summer, a ferry service is available via Highway 85, exit 29.